gradle/gradle/design-docs/ide-integration.md

 - Expose the classpath each build script.
 - Expose the default imports for each build script.
 - Expose the Groovy version for each build script.

-## Story - Tooling API stability tests

-Introduce some stress and stability tests for the tooling API and daemon to the performance test suite.
-Does not include fixing any leaks or stability problems exposed by these tests.
-Additional stories will be added to take care of such issues.

-## Feature - Daemon usability improvements

-### Story - Build script classpath can contain a changing jar

-Fix ClassLoader caching to detect when a build script classpath has changed.

-Fix the ClassLoading implementation to avoid locking these Jars on Windows.

-### Story - Can clean after compiling on Windows

-Fix GRADLE-2275.

-### Story - Prefer a single daemon instance

-Improve daemon expiration algorithm so that when there are multiple daemon instances running, one instance is selected as the survivor and the others expire quickly (say, as soon as they become idle).

 ## Feature - Expose project components to the IDE